HM Prison Birmingham: Executions

 Numerous judicial executions by hanging took place at the prison until the abolition of capital punishment in the UK.
 The first was that of Henry Kimberley, on 17 March 1885, for the murder of Emma Palmer.
-A total of 35 executions took place at Birmingham prison during the 20th century.
+During the 20th century, 35 executions took place at Birmingham prison.
 The last person ever to be hanged at the prison was a 20-year-old Jamaican named Oswald Augustus Grey.
 He was executed on 20 November 1962 after being convicted of the shooting death of newsagent Thomas Bates during the course of a robbery in Lee Bank Road on 3 June 1962.
 Christopher Simcox, a double-murderer, was scheduled for execution at Birmingham prison on Tuesday, 17 March 1964, but was reprieved.